 Pathgridding for Dummies in Oblivion

 Everything works in pretty much the same way as in Morrowind.
 Automatically generated points are now orange, though, and the blue color is reserved for the "best path".
 NPCs will try to follow the best path to their destination.

 To mark a path node as being along the best path, press Alt and click on it.
 Unmarking it works in the same way.

 It is also possible to clearly separate parts of the cell with subspaces (link is external) so that NPCs will know they can't reach it directly.
 This is important because the AI in Oblivion is able to go through cells, so they can try to find a way through loaddoors and other cells to reach the subspace.

-Starting with Fallout 3, Bethesda has replaced the path node system with a navigation mesh system, so it is unlikely this tutorial will be needed for TES 5.
+Starting with Fallout 3, Bethesda has replaced the path node system with a navigation mesh system, so you do not have to hand-place pathgrids in mods for those games.